shahkoorosh/ComfyUI-KGnodes/README.md

 # KGnodes

-This Custom node offers various experimental nodes to make it easier to use ComfyUI.
+This Custom node offers various nodes to make it easier to use ComfyUI.

 ![image](https://github.com/user-attachments/assets/7887ddcf-43cd-4f83-9fd9-2ed04a6c9d2b)